Overview

 • School counseling program (ASCA Model)

-• State of the art science lab and regular lab activities
+• Science lab and regular lab activities

 • Parent/student resource center and school library